 The Elaphiti Islands are a group of small, uninhabited islands located off the coast of Dubrovnik.
 They are known for their picturesque coastline and pristine waters, making them perfect for swimming and relaxing.

 In addition to the wildlife, these islands are also known for their rich marine life and visitors to enjoy scuba diving and snorkeling.
-Plenty of fish, corals, and other sea creatures make it an excellent spot to explore the underwater world.
+Plenty of fish, corals, and other sea creatures make it an excellent spot to explore underwater.

 See related: Best Islands to Visit Around the World